MiCode/kernel_build/kleaf/docs/kleaf.md

 treated as hermetic input.
 Further, some features might not be supported yet or never will be as they do not make sense in a Bazel-based build (e.g.
 `SKIP_MRPROPER` is implicit).

-**Question:** When will it be available?

-Plans are to support Bazel-based Android Kernel builds with Android 13, that is on `android13-*` or later kernel branches.

 **Question:** Why the name "*Kleaf*"?